 Using the tools of science, new generations of educators and researchers have identified the key social-emotional skills and the key cognitive strategies and knowledge students need for success to accomplish valued goals, to contribute to the greater good, and to become strong persons with both physical and psychological health.
-Beginning with the 2019-2020 school year, Boerne ISD began addressing these skills in a program for our students called Your Future, Your Choice.
+Boerne ISD addresses these skills through the Your Future, Your Choice program.